eProsima-Private/AML-Tools/docs/rst/demos/queens_embedding.rst

 In this section we describe step by step how to create an embedding.
 We illustrate the process by creating an embedding for the `N-Queens Completion Problem <https://github.com/eProsima-Private/AML-Tools/tree/main/resources/demos/queens_embedding.py>`_.

-The ``amldl`` package provides all the functions needed to build an embedding.
+The ``aml.amldl`` package provides all the functions needed to build an embedding.
 For the N-Queens Completion Problem we use the following functions:

 * **Descriptor**: object that represents the embedding.
 It works as a Python context manager.
 AML-DL functions only work within such context.